 The point isn’t to run your friendships and relationships the way pimps do.

 The point is to have a clear set of rules for handling exes that all involved understand.
+The idea is to behave with integrity towards your friends and there are few things which lack more integrity that setting your sights on a current or former lover of someone you call friend.

 In the same vein, there are few reasons to actually be friends with a friend’s romantic partner.
 No matter what type of sexual relationship they had, there is nothing to be gained by being a friend to both.